 et al., 2020, Variation in esophageal anastomosis technique-the role of collaborative learning, Diseases of the Esophagus, Vol:33, ISSN:1120-8694

 et al., 2020, Candy cane revision after Roux-en-Y gastric bypass, Surgical Endoscopy, Vol:34, ISSN:0930-2794, Pages:2076-2081

 et al., 2020, Adherence to Pre-operative Exercise and the Response to Prehabilitation in Oesophageal Cancer Patients, Journal of Gastrointestinal Surgery, ISSN:1091-255X

-et al., 2020, Diagnostic criteria and symptom grading for delayed gastric conduit emptying after esophagectomy for cancer: international expert consensus based on a modified Delphi process., Dis Esophagus, Vol:33
+et al., 2020, Diagnostic criteria and symptom grading for delayed gastric conduit emptying after esophagectomy for cancer: international expert consensus based on a modified Delphi process, Diseases of the Esophagus, Vol:33, ISSN:1120-8694